DrZ199/Beast_Mode/README.md

-# BeastMode AI Chat Browser - Complete Description
+# BeastMode AI Chat Browser

 ## 🎯 **What It Is**